dobladov/astro-blog/src/content/blog/writing-browser-extensions-without-compiling.md

 ### How it ended

-I feel this change was a success, new code can be iterated easily without having to worry much about state or building, since the extension runs on modern browsers I don't have to care about with babel, etc
+I feel this change was a success, new code can be iterated easily without having to worry much about state or building, since the extension runs on modern browsers I don't have to care about babel, etc

 Right now the only concern I have about the extension is manifest v3 which is not supported in Firefox yet, but this is a story for another post.